Accommodation for Person with Disabilities Policy

 • Any item purchased by the CEAF belongs to the University.
 The item remains with the employee for as long as it is needed while employed by the University.
 Equipment purchased through this Fund returns to the University when the employee no longer requires it or leaves the University.

-2. Ongoing and Non-Equipment Related Expenses: Departments are responsible for on-going accommodation costs of $500 or less, per employee, per year.
-The CEAF will pay ongoing costs over $500 per employee, per year, for as long as the accommodation is required.
+2. Ongoing and Non-Equipment Related Expenses: The CEAF will pay ongoing costs per employee, per year, for as long as the accommodation is required.
 Costs must meet the following criteria:

 • Ongoing costs include maintenance of equipment purchased by the University or other non-equipment costs, such as hiring of support staff, sign language interpreters, etc.;

 • Funding for services such as sign-language interpreters, attendants and clerical support do not require a new application for each fiscal year following the original year in which they were approved.
-The Employment Equity Office must be formally apprised in writing, however, at the beginning of each fiscal year, of the continuation of any ongoing costs relating to these types of expenditures that have been approved from the CEAF.
+The Workplace Wellbeing Services must be formally apprised in writing, however, at the beginning of each fiscal year, of the continuation of any ongoing costs relating to these types of expenditures that have been approved from the CEAF.

 This policy, and its related procedure, falls under the jurisdiction of the Vice President, Administration and Finance.
 The interpretation and application of this policy is a responsibility of Human Resources.